alejandro2014/jantrix/README.md

 ### TODO list ###

 * Fix the bugs in the game
-* Refactor the code to a more understandable
+* Refactor the code to a more understandable format
 * Transform the java game into an android application